Address the reader as you

-In general, use second person in your documents rather than first person—you instead of we.
-Address the reader as you, and assume that the reader is the person who's doing the tasks that you're documenting.
+In general, address the reader of your documents using the second person instead of the first person: use you or your instead of we, our, or us.
+Assume that the reader is the person who's doing the tasks that you're documenting.
 Use the word user only to refer to the user of the software that your reader is developing.

-If you're telling the reader to do something, then use the imperative, with an implicit you.
+If you're telling the reader to do something, then use the imperative (the you is implied).
 For example:

 Recommended: Click Submit.

 It's OK to use first-person plural pronouns (such as we, our, or us) to refer to the organization that's represented as the author of the document.
 However, ensure that the antecedent for the pronoun is clear.

 Recommended: Example Organization provides A and B, but we don't provide C and D.